seamplex/feenox/doc/git.md

     ./configure --enable-download-gsl
     ```

     If you do not have Internet access, get the tarball manually, copy it to the same directory as `configure` and run again.
+See the [detailed compilation instructions](compilation.md) for an explanation.

  5. Run test suite (optional)